Chart Color Schemes

 Population

-Miranda-Yowie Bay's population, as per AreaSearch's analysis, was approximately 22,463 by November 2025.
-This figure represents an increase of 1,758 individuals (8.5%) since the 2021 Census, which recorded a population of 20,705.
+Miranda - Yowie Bay's population is approximately 22,463 as of Nov 2025.
+This figure indicates an increase of 1,758 people since the 2021 Census, which reported a population of 20,705.
 The change is inferred from the estimated resident population of 22,406 in June 2024 and an additional 434 validated new addresses since the Census date.
-This results in a population density ratio of 3,743 persons per square kilometer, placing Miranda-Yowie Bay in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 8.5% since the 2021 census exceeded the SA4 region (4.1%) and the SA3 area, indicating it as a growth leader in the region.
+This results in a density ratio of 3,743 persons per square kilometer, placing Miranda - Yowie Bay in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth of 8.5% since the 2021 census exceeded both the SA4 region (4.1%) and the SA3 area.
 Interstate migration contributed approximately 49.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, an above median population growth is projected for Miranda-Yowie Bay, with an expected increase of 4,704 persons to 2041, representing a total gain of 20.7% over the 17 years.
+Based on demographic trends, an above median population growth is projected for the area, expected to grow by 4,704 persons to 2041, reflecting a gain of 20.7% in total over the 17 years.

 Frequently Asked Questions - Population